Damion Lowe: Phoenix Rising

 Lowe was signed by USL Championship side Phoenix Rising on 16 September 2020.

 Al Ittihad

 Lowe signed a two-year contract with Egyptian Premier League side Al Ittihad Alexandria on 28 November 2020.
 In the 2020–21 season, he made 27 league appearances, scoring one goal.
 On 9 January 2022, Lowe terminated his contract with Al Ittihad after making only three appearances that season.

 Inter Miami

 On 16 January 2022, Lowe returned to the United States, signing a two-year deal with MLS club Inter Miami CF.

 Philadelphia Union

 On 25 January 2023, Lowe was traded to Philadelphia Union in exchange for $225,000 in General Allocation Money and a 2024 MLS SuperDraft natural first round draft pick.

 Al-Okhdood

 On 27 August 2024, Lowe joined Al-Okhdood on a one-year contract.

 Houston Dynamo

-On 2 September 2025, Lowe returned to the United States to join Houston Dynamo until the end of their 2025 season.
+On 2 September 2025, Lowe returned to the United States to join Houston Dynamo until the end of their 2025 season, but failed to make an appearance.
+On 21 October, the team announced that they had declined his contract option.